China–United States relations: Biden administration (2021–2025)

-In November 2021, the United States updated its assessment of China's nuclear weapon stockpile, showing that China will have 700 nuclear warheads by 2027, and that number will reach 1,000 by 2030.

-Biden held his first virtual meeting with Chinese leader Xi Jinping on 15 November 2021.
+Biden held his first virtual meeting with Xi on 15 November 2021.

 On 24 November 2021, the Biden administration invited Taiwan to attend the 'Summit for Democracy' - to be held in December 2021.
 China's Foreign Ministry reacted by saying it was "firmly opposed" to the invitation.

-On 2 December 2021, the US Securities and Exchange Commission finalized rules which would enable it to delist Chinese firms which have been determined to be non-compliant with the disclosure requirements as stipulated in the Holding Foreign Companies Accountable Act from US stock exchanges.

-On 6 December 2021, the United States announced that it would diplomatically boycott the Beijing Olympics.
+Later that year, Biden signed a defense bill strengthening support for Taiwan.

-On 23 December 2021, Biden signed the Uyghur Forced Labor Prevention bill into law.
+In late 2021, the Biden administration announced a diplomatic boycott of the Beijing Olympics and signed the Uyghur Forced Labor Prevention Act, further highlighting U.S. criticism of China's human rights record.

-On 27 December 2021, Biden signed his first defense bill into law.
-Certain provisions of the act called for the enhancements to the security of Taiwan, including inviting the Taiwanese navy to the 2022 Rim of the Pacific exercise in the face of "increasingly coercive and aggressive behavior" by China.

 On 27 February 2022, the White House urged China to condemn Russia's invasion of Ukraine.
 China accused the United States of being responsible for the war in Ukraine.

 On 18 March 2022, Joe Biden and Xi Jinping directly communicated with each other for the first time since Russia's invasion of Ukraine.

 In May 2022, Chinese officials ordered government agencies and state-backed companies to remove personal computers produced by American corporations and replace them with equipment from domestic companies.
 Bloomberg said the decision was one of China's most aggressive moves to eliminate the usage of foreign technology from the most sensitive parts of its government and spur its campaign to substitute foreign technology with domestic ones.